-It is recommended that you spend at least 5 minutes introducing each section of this paper to the pupils.

-The paper contains lists of 'Useful words' and a number of practice pages, designed to familiarise the pupils with each text and to introduce the question formats they will be required to respond to throughout.
+- It is recommended that you spend at least 5 minutes introducing each section of this paper to the pupils. - The paper contains lists of 'Useful words' and a number of practice pages designed to familiarise the pupils with each text and to introduce the question formats they will be required to respond to throughout.
 These are designed to be read by the teacher with the pupils.
-Meanings of the useful words should be discussed with the group and they should be helped to recognise the words.

-The practice page at the beginning of each section also provides the opportunity to discuss setting and characters in the case of fiction, and content and context in the case of non-fiction.

-Test administrators will need to build in time to go through these practice pages with pupils at specific intervals throughout the time spent on the paper.
+Meanings of the useful words should be discussed with the group and they should be helped to recognise the words. - The practice pages at the beginning of the first two sections also provide the opportunity to discuss setting and characters. - Test administrators will need to build in time to go through these practice pages with pupils at specific intervals throughout the time spent on the paper.
+You should use these instructions to introduce the English reading test:

-- Explain to pupils at the start of the test that you will spend some time going through the useful words and the practice pages for the first text in the booklet with them, and, after that, they will need to answer the questions quietly on their own.
-Tell the pupils to stop answering questions when they reach the end of that text and to put their pens / pencils down.
-Explain that you will then go through the useful words and practice questions for the second (and third) text. - Explain to pupils that there will be a number of different types of question to answer including: - writing an answer on a line - putting a tick in a box next to the answer they think is correct - putting ticks in a table to show if an answer is true or false - drawing a line to match boxes - filling in information in a table - filling in a missing word in a sentence / finishing a sentence.
+We are going to spend some time going through the useful word and practice pages for the first text in the booklet together.
+When we have done that, you'll need to answer the questions quietly on your own.
+When you have answered the questions for the first text, you should put your pen or pencil down.
+We'll then go through the useful words and practice questions for the second text.

-Introducing Paper 1 of the reading test (continued)
+There will be a number of different types of question to answer, including:

+- writing an answer on a line

+- putting a tick in a box next to the answer you think is correct

+- drawing a line to match boxes.

-- Ask the pupils if they have any questions about the list above. - Tell pupils to write their name on the front of the booklet.
+Do you have any questions about the types of question there might be?
+Now, write your name on the front of the booklet.